 The takeaway: we can’t trust our brains to make rational decisions, especially when our time or money is involved.
 This is why so many taxpayers choose to not make their estimated payments.
 Our brains tell us that sending MORE payments to the IRS means we’re spending MORE money on taxes.
 Guess what?
 Your brain is lying to you.
 The reality is, if you use our quarterly tax calculator and make tax payments, you will SAVE you money.

 How?
 Well first you need to understand you’re up against more than just income & self employment taxes.

 Before we get into this, you might want to pour yourself a drink.
 Don’t worry, I’ll wait.

-To understand this penalty, think of the IRS as a credit card agency, only less fun.
+Let me give you an example so you can understand the underpayment penalty.
+Think of the IRS as a credit card agency, only less fun.
 For every dollar you earn, the IRS gets a slice.
 And while you wait till April 15th to pay them their share, unbeknownst to you their share is actually accruing interest.
 By the time you file your taxes, you get slammed with a 5-6% interest rate, or “underpayment penalty,” on your outstanding taxes.
 Sweating yet?
 It gets worse.
 For those people who extend their returns (and don’t pay the full balance with their extension), their unpaid tax begins to accrue late-payment penalties & additional interest every month until the balance is paid.

 Let’s look at an example:

 After you calculate your tax bill, you find out you owe roughly $4,500 (self employment tax + regular income tax)

 $4,500 x 7% = $315 underpayment penalty 😟.